 3) Murder with foreknowledge but without specific intent.

 This is a significant distinction and I find it very helpful when assessing the actions of Western countries.
-Daniel Kahneman’s revelatory 2011 “Thinking fast and slow” could almost add an extra cognitive bias for analysing Western foreign policy: The Chomsky Bias.
+Daniel Kahneman’s revelatory 2011, “Thinking fast and slow” could almost add an extra cognitive bias for analysing Western foreign policy: The Chomsky Bias.
 One in which countries must triple check any proposed military plan to ensure that they are choosing the correct moral course before acting.
-The world would be a significantly less violent place if this was the case.
+Surely the world would be a significantly less violent place if this was the case.

 This is not to say that violence is never justified.
 Chomsky himself is on record as not being a pacifist.
 Personally speaking, I believe any military action must only be used to reduce the suffering or loss of life of other human beings.
 It could be argued that the US did not intervene militarily when it was morally necessary and justified.
 Think of the number of people killed in Mao’s China, Stalin’s USSR and, more recently, during the genocides in Rwanda and Syria.
 Tens of millions of lives were needlessly slaughtered.
 One could further argue that the US intervenes when it is not necessary.
-Vietnam, Chile, Iraq etc. Then does not intervene when the most lives are at stake.
-Logically, this would prove that their logic for getting involved is not humanitarian.
-Thereby rendering these interventions illegitimate.
-The fact that they occasionally get it right has lead to the false conclusion that they only intervene for humanitarian reasons.
+Vietnam, Chile, Iraq etc. Logically, this would prove that their rationale for getting involved is not humanitarian or democratic at all.

 The Brain’s assessment of the current democratic situation in the US is that it has been hijacked by neo-liberal economics, making it unfit for purpose.